Ramxnan/ConnectFour/README.md

 ## How to run

-Step 1: Delete all VM files in the folder
+Step 1: Delete all VM files in the folder<br>
-Step 2: Run JackComplier.bat to generate new VM files Step 3: Run VMEmulator.bat to run the emulator
+Step 2: Run JackComplier.bat to generate new VM files<br>
+Step 3: Run VMEmulator.bat to run the emulator<br>
-Step 4: Choose program file as the full connect_four folder and run with fast speed and no animations
+Step 4: Choose program file as the full connect_four folder and run with fast speed and no animations<br>